add2cal/docs/src/api/miscellaneous.md

 GET /rsvp-answers/:prokey
 ```

-Providing the proKey of the respective event, you can get a list of all connected RSVP answers/replies.
+Providing the prokey of the respective event, you can get a list of all connected RSVP answers/replies.

 ### Potential response